totaljs/components/j-Preview/readme.md

 - `map {String}` prepares response value to a value (default: `null`)
 	- example: `value => value.id`
 - `empty {String}` a link to the empty image
+- `keeporiginal {Boolean}` keeps the original image if the dimension is the same as the width/height defined in the configuration (default: `false`)

 ### Author